Arthur Kingscott

 Arthur Kingscott (21 January 1864 – 19 June 1937) was a footballing personality from Derbyshire at the turn of the 20th century.
 He was from New Sawley, Long Eaton, Derbyshire, England, later serving as a treasurer at the Football Association.
 There is an unconfirmed report in Caxton's Association Football (1960) that Kingscott played a hand in the discovery of Steve Bloomer before his first game with Derby County.

 1900 and 1901 FA Cup Finals

-Kingscott has been the seventh man, and the last until Anthony Taylor 2020, to referee the FA Cup Final in two different years when he took charge of both the 1900 and 1901 matches (indeed the second of those matches featured a replay; Kingscott was the referee there as well).
+Kingscott has been the seventh man, and the last until Anthony Taylor in 2020, to referee the FA Cup Final in two different years when he took charge of both the 1900 and 1901 matches (indeed the second of those matches featured a replay; Kingscott was the referee there as well).
 Both matches were notable for featuring Southern League sides, a feat which had arisen due to the fallout created by The Association Footballers' Union attempt to unionise football in 1898.

 In the first of those matches Bury defeated Southampton and in the second Tottenham were victorious against Sheffield United.